PeterCamilleri/CX16/docs/vm_ip.md

 In my use of FORTH, I noticed that it was very rare for word definitions to exceed even a dozen "words".
 This translates to less than 24 bytes per code word.
-What if we took advantage of this fact and said the
+What if we took advantage of this fact and said that:

     No code word can exceed 256 bytes in length.